Share this article

 Tips for pet parents

-Before you hit the sandy shores or lush hinterland trails, familiarise yourself with local pet rules and regulations.
-The Gold Coast has designated off-leash areas, including fenced dog parks and specific off-leash beaches; but some other areas still require dogs to be on a leash.
+Before you hit the sandy shores or lush trails, familiarize yourself with local pet rules and regulations.
+The Gold Coast has designated off-leash areas, including fenced dog parks and specific off-leash beaches, but some other areas still require dogs to be on a leash.
 Always check signage at the spots, or check the detailed information on the city council’s website, as regulations can vary.

 Always look at the forecast before heading out.
-In the wet season, Gold Coast is prone to sudden storms.
-On the other paw, during the summer, make sure your pups stay hydrated and avoid walks during the hottest parts of the day.
+In the wet season, the Gold Coast is prone to sudden storms.
+During the summer, temperatures rise so it's important to keep your dog cool, make sure your pups stay hydrated, and avoid walks during the hottest parts of the day.
 Be mindful of hot grounds in outdoor areas that can burn your dogs’ paws and always have a shaded spot available to prevent overheating.

 If you're planning long beach days or walks, bring plenty of fresh water, a cooling mat, and portable bowls.
 Be aware of local wildlife such as snakes in bushland areas and marine creatures like jellyfish at the beach.